 - Car parking: you may not bring any vehicle on to the gravelled area at the rear of the theatre, loading and unloading must be done from the road.
 There is adequate public parking close to the theatre for which there is a charge.

 About the festival

 The Duncan Rand Festival is Medway Little Theatre's annual one-act play festival, promoting interaction with fellow enthusiasts from all over Kent and further afield.
-2015 marked the 40th anniversary of the festival, which has brought together groups both new and familiar in the spirit of the friendly competition; striving to raise standards, forge friendships and to entertain audience and participants alike.
+2023 marked the 50th edition of the festival, which has brought together groups both new and familiar in the spirit of the friendly competition; striving to raise standards, forge friendships and to entertain audience and participants alike.